passwd

 #SBATCH

-(which is a
+(which

-request can be specified.
+the request can be specified.
 See the documentation of

 Slurm sbatch for